Intent-Based Networking for the Enterprise

 Invitation Code: RFP-20-05

-• First, the capability to take a human intent (however expressed) and translate this intent into network and security policies that can be configured into multi-vendor network elements (Intent translation)
+- First, the capability to take a human intent (however expressed) and translate this intent into network and security policies that can be configured into multi-vendor network elements (Intent translation).

-• Second, the intelligent automation of those policies consistently across the enterprise network that may be operated in many domains of different types (Access, WAN, Data Center and Cloud).
+- Second, the intelligent automation of those policies consistently across the enterprise network that may be operated in many domains of different types (Access, WAN, Data Center, and Cloud).

-• Third, the implementation of near-real-time closed-loop feedback which monitors the network operation, detects problems, identifies root causes and associates candidate solutions, and applies the candidate solutions based on human decision or automated policy.
-This third topic is referred to as Assurance, and differs from SDN which was primarily focused on the feedforward path.
+- Third, the implementation of near-real-time closed-loop feedback which monitors the network operation, detects problems, identifies root causes and associates candidate solutions, and applies the candidate solutions based on human decision or automated policy.
+This third topic is referred to as Assurance and differs from SDN, which was primarily focused on the feedforward path.

 This call for research requests innovative approaches to advance any of the functional components of an intent-based network architecture: Translation, Activation, Assurance.
-Specific areas of interest include (but not limited to):
+Specific areas of interest include (but are not limited to):

-• Architectures and algorithms to capture intent, such as translation from human spoken intent to network and security policies
+- Architectures and algorithms to capture intent, such as translation from human-spoken intent to network and security policies

-• Models and semantics for intent-based policies in general or specific to a technology domain (e.g. security)
+- Models and semantics for intent-based policies in general or specific to a technology domain (e.g., security)

-• Mechanisms to validate policy rules and resolve potential conflicts that may arise in multi-operator environments or evolutions over time
+- Mechanisms to validate policy rules and resolve potential conflicts that may arise in multi-operator environments or evolutions over time

-• Intent-based architectures for specific domains, such as smart cities, manufacturing or IoT
+- Intent-based architectures for specific domains, such as smart cities, manufacturing, or IoT

 Proposal Submission:

-RFPs may be withdrawn as research proposals are funded, or interest in the specific topic is satisfied.
+After a preliminary review, we may ask you to revise and resubmit your proposal.
+RFPs maybe be withdrawn as research proposals are funded, or interest in the specific topic is satisfied.
+Researchers should plan to submit their proposals as soon as possible.

 General Requirements for Consideration, Proposal Details, FAQs